enaumchuk/action-stale-branches-cleanup/README.md

-# Github action to cleanup stale branches.
+# GitHub action to clean up stale branches.

 This action finds and deletes stale branches.

 A stale branch is defined as a branch that:
-- has last commit older than `stale-days` (by default 90) days
+- has its last commit older than `stale-days` (90 days by default)
 - is not a default branch of the repository
 - is not a protected branch
-- is not in `skip-branches` list (by default 'main,master,develop,development,staging,production,keep-alive-*')
+- is not in the `skip-branches` list (by default 'main,master,develop,development,staging,production,keep-alive-*')

-Additionally by default:
+By default, a stale branch also:
 - has no unmerged commits (controlled by `skip-unmerged`)
 - is not linked to an open PR (controlled by `skip-open-prs`)

 ## Usage

-Create a workflow `.yml` file in your repository's `.github/workflows` directory.
+Create a workflow YAML file in your repository's `.github/workflows` directory.
 [Workflow examples](#workflow-examples) are available below.
-For more information, reference the GitHub Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).
+For more information, see the GitHub documentation on [creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

 Inputs are defined in [`action.yml`](action.yml).
 None are required.